danielsaidi/website_danielsaidi/_bands/kollektivet.md

 year-from: 2001
 ---

-I started Saidi och Kollektivet in 2001, after writing Swedish pop/rock songs on my own for some years.

-The first lineup was quite temporary, where me and Lars Forsell tried out some songs in the autumn of 2001.
-We tried out a couple of drummers and basists, but never reached a final result.
+I started Saidi och Kollektivet in 2001, after writing Swedish pop/rock songs on my own for a couple of years.
+The first lineup in autum 2001 was small, with me and Lars Forsell trying out some songs with a couple of drummers and basists, wuthout reaching a final result.

-The second lineup was put together one year later, in autumn 2002, and stuck together until summer 2003, when many went travelling or studying abroad.
-The remaining ones then moved on to the final lineup, which changed some members over the years, but kept its core.

-The band released four demos and performed a lot.
-We stopped rehearsing in 2007.
-It was a great time, and I want to thank everyone for making it so.
+The second lineup was formed in autumn 2002 and recorded one demo before many of us went travelling or studying abroad.
+Ater that, members varied with a solid code.
+We released four demos and performed a lot, but decided to stop in 2007, since living in several cities made it hard to stick together.
+It was a great time, thanks to everyone involved.